 Amenorrhea refers to absence of menstrual periods.
 There are two variants of amenorrhea- primary and secondary.
 ‘Primary’ refers to complete absence of periods i.e. menstruation has not occurred by the age of 16 years.
 ‘Secondary’ amenorrhea refers to absence of menstrual periods for at least six months or longer, after having menstruated.
-Pregnancy, menopause and breastfeeding are physiological causes of secondary amenorrhea.

 Menstrual cycles are characterized by regulated and periodic fluctuation in the hormonal levels in the body.
 These hormonal levels change in order to prepare the uterus to facilitate the implantation of the fertilized ovum.
 The key hormones involved include estrogen and progesterone.

 At the beginning of the menstrual cycle, estrogen levels are optimum, while progesterone levels are low.
 This result in elevation of the LH hormone levels, which triggers the release of egg or ovum from the ovaries.
 Following the release of the egg, both estrogen and progesterone levels get elevated, as they promote the thickening of the uterine lining.

 This thickening is meant to allow easy implantation of the fertilized ovum.
 However, if the ovum doesn’t get implanted, progesterone levels drop drastically, which in turn result in menstrual periods.
 This cycle is repeated every 28-35 days.

 Most Common Causes Of Secondary Amenorrhea